 I’ve been at this ‘small business website’ thing for quite a while now.
-In fact, it’s been over ten years.
-The first few were really just practice, the send 3 or 4 were me starting to figure it out, and this last one has been nothing more than superb!
+In fact, it’s coming up to nearly 20 years soon.
+The first few were really just practice, the next 3 or 4 were me starting to figure it out, and from there on, it’s been nothing more than superb!

 When I say ‘figuring it out’ though, what do I mean?
 Specifically, this time I’m referring to managing my time.
 And before you go off somewhere else, no, I’m not going to give you one of those yawn-and-fall-asleep time management seminars.
 The reason why is today I’m only going to talk about one particular thing….

 Do what you’re good at, and get someone else to do the other stuff.

 That’s it!
 Small Business Time Management 101.
 Did you *realise* that most people aren’t really all that good at most things (well duh Paul, of course).
 No, I’m actually being serious.
 Chances are you’re good at one or two things that need to be done each day, but no more.
 You may even be fortunate an be considered “great” at one thing or another.

 Me?
 I’ve got some pretty good graphics on my website, but I couldn’t create graphics quickly if my life depended on it.
 I have in the past sold DVD programs, yet I’ve never actually tried to author the DVD myself (I did the content while filming, but not the production).
 I’ve got some pretty amazing scripts running on my site (like my membership script), but it something goes wrong (gets hacked or cracked) and it stops working – I’ve got no idea what to do about it.